Geraldcdx/IVLEDownloader/docs/Developerguide.md

  * This code can be found in DownloaderUI.cpp.
  * The UI is created using QTabWidgets in the class DownloaderUI.
 Every tab is hardcoded to make a Files Tab, Announcements Tab, Exam Details Tab, TimeTable Tab, CAP Calculator Tab, To-Do-List Tab and NUSWhispers Tab.
  * The NUSWhispers Tab uses QWebview to display a browser with a URL, this is found in DownloaderUI class.
- * Code to display Files Tab is made using QFileModelSystem and QTreeView.
+ * setupFiles(QString) is used to display Files Tab is made using QFileModelSystem and QTreeView.
 ### 3.3 Files
  * 80% of the code here was found in https://github.com/yyjhao/IVLEDownloader.
 Bugs fixed were addressing the API Key issue in 3.1 and increasing the frequency of polling from 5 minutes to 1 hour.
  * Yu Jian implemented his own version of Promises in Promises.cpp similar to javascript.
 He then uses the promises throughout his code.